klauza/e-newsstand/README.md

 ## About

-E-newsstand is an e-commerce platform made for small to medium sized businesses.
+E-newsstand is an e-commerce platform and is being created for small to medium sized businesses.

-The project includes
-- frontend layout built with React (with hooks)
+Project features
+- basket on items
-- shop items data search with node.js and query string logic
+- query string search
-- backend CRUD admin dashboard (in future)
-- payment system (in future)
+- payment system
+- admin dashboard, includes actions like:
+  - changing layout
+  - adding items to the shop

+Project is still in development mode, so some features might not work yet
 <br/>

 ## Dependencies